How to Cure IBS Permanently in 5 Steps

 Recent studies found low-to-moderate intensity workouts reduced IBS symptoms, possibly due to exercise’s anti-inflammatory nature.

-Intermittent fasting may help relieve IBS symptoms, because it allows for bowel rest.
+Intermittent fasting may help relieve IBS symptoms because it allows for bowel rest.
 Bowel rest is needed to activate the MMC (migratory motor complex), which causes peristalsis — muscle contractions that move food to be processed in the digestive tract.

 If you’re eating food too much, too quickly, or too often your digestive tract will not have enough time to properly process what you’re eating.